 Backup Measures: Should the need ever arise, we have several protective backup systems built into our utility that enable us to ensure a dependable flow of drinking water to our consumers.
 As previously mentioned, Canton has three separate water treatment plants and well fields.
 If one plant is taken off-line, the other two plants can make up the difference in water production.
 The City also has nearly 30 million gallons of drinking water stored in enclosed reservoirs, acting as a protective reserve of water.
 Another backup system includes diesel generators at the Northeast and Sugarcreek Water Treatment Plants.
 These powerful generators can provide enough electricity to operate the plants in the event of a widespread power outage.
-We also have two interconnections with the North Canton Water System which are normally kept in a closed position.
-In an emergency, however, these valves could be opened and potable water supplied as needed.
-In 2015 Canton Water used zero gallons of water from this interconnection.
-On average, this connection is used for zero days each year.
-No information on water quality from North Canton Water is included in this report.
-All of the redundant and overlapping "backup" systems described above ensure that the Canton Water Department can provide a dependable supply of drinking water to all of our consumers.
+The systems described above ensure that the Canton Water Department can provide a dependable supply of drinking water to all of our consumers.